xf8b/documentation/docs/xf8bot/commands/music/volume.md

 ---
 # Volume Command
 ## Info
-The `volume` command changes the volume of the audio playing through the bot.
+The `volume` command changes the volume of the music currently playing. **Can blast out your ears if the volume is over 100, please be careful.**

 **Anyone can use this command.**